-Students Build for the Homeless |
+Students Build for the Homeless

 May 10, 2024

 Teachers and students saw an opportunity and contacted RIA, which runs a shelter in the area.
-They expressed a need for an overnight cabin, and thus the project began.
+They expressed their need for an overnight cabin, and thus the project began.
 One of the school’s tool sheds was converted into a so-called transition unit, equipped with electricity, water, and basic facilities.
 The materials and furnishings were largely sponsored by partners, such as the companies where students have their internships (APL).

 More reading